kenanwang/username.github.io/resources.md

 1. https://www.kaggle.com/datasets
 2. https://archive.ics.uci.edu/

-For more theory the acclaimed [Andrew Ng](https://www.deeplearning.ai/) explains concepts clearly, but still ties it back to practicalities. [*Deep Learning*](https://www.deeplearningbook.org/) is perhaps the go-to mathematically rigorous introductory textbook.
+For more theory the acclaimed [Andrew Ng](https://www.deeplearning.ai/) explains concepts clearly, but still ties it back to practicalities. [*Deep Learning*](https://www.deeplearningbook.org/) is perhaps the go-to for a mathematically rigorous introductory textbook, and it's free.

-Andreesen Horowitz is an important venture capital fund that has kept a close eye on AI for years, they've done a good job of collecting [the canonical documents on modern AI as of 2023](https://a16z.com/ai-canon/).
+Andreesen Horowitz is an important venture capital fund that has kept a close eye on AI for years, they've done a good job of collecting what they consider [the canonical documents on modern AI as of 2023](https://a16z.com/ai-canon/).

 Lastly and perhaps most importantly, much thinking on AI ethics is shallow, [Vervaeke](https://a.co/d/74PrAf2) is anything but.